Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Background and Related Work

 \subsection{Shape measurement of mixed reflectance scenes}

-All methods discussed above are tailored to the reflectance type of the target objects, i.e., they work best for purely diffuse or purely specular object surfaces.
-General ``real-world'' scenes, however, are composed of a mix of diffuse and specular objects.
-Many real-world object surfaces are \textit{not purely specular or purely diffuse}, but rather ``shiny'' (partially specular) to a certain extent.
+All methods discussed above are tailored to the reflectance type of the target objects, i.e., they work best for purely diffuse or purely specular surfaces.
+General real-world scenes, however, are composed of a mix of diffuse and specular object surfaces.
+Many real-world object surfaces don't have purely specular or diffuse BRDFs (Bidirectional Reflectance Distribution Functions) but exhibit partially specular reflectance behavior.
 Those objects are very hard to measure with conventional methods, and the results commonly leave much room for improvement.
 One reason is the vastly different signal return for the partially specular surfaces (very bright around direct reflection direction, very dim outside), which cannot be properly captured by the dynamic range of conventional cameras and leads to very different signal-to-noise ratios (SNRs).
 For the remainder of this paper, we refer to scenes composed of diffuse, specular, and partially specular (shiny) objects as \textit{mixed reflectance scenes}.
-Previous work has attempted to estimate the shape of mixed reflectance scenes, e.g., by further extending diffuse triangulation-based methods Projecting structured light onto such a scene leads to unwanted inter-reflections due to specularities and scattering effects.
-One way to improve the measurement outcome is to separate these inter-reflections (the ``indirect part'') from the diffuse components (the ``direct part''). \citet{gupta2011structured} design structured light patterns with high spatial frequencies to eliminate the indirect illumination effects in triangulation measurement.
+Previous work has attempted to estimate the shape of mixed reflectance scenes, e.g., by further extending diffuse triangulation-based methods.
+Projecting structured light onto such a scene leads to unwanted inter-reflections due to specularities and scattering effects.
+One way to improve the measurement outcome is to filter out these inter-reflections (the \textit{indirect part}) from the diffuse components (the \textit{direct part}\footnote{which also includes the special case of direct specular component (\Cref{fig:AlgorithmExplanation} Case 3)} ).
+Gupta et al. \cite{gupta2011structured} design structured light patterns with high spatial frequencies to eliminate the indirect illumination effects in triangulation measurement.